Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 ## Introduction

 **DaBsu** is a dialog based Spawner Editor for Minecraft Java 1.21.6+.
 It is designed for map makers to manage a large amount of spawners conveniently and visually.
+DaBsu's quick edit allows users to conveniently modify a single spawner or a family of spawners, and DaBsu's batch edit allows you select multiple spawners in highly comprehensive ways and edit them at the same time.

 ## Language